GSA/digitalgov.gov/content/news/2023/11/2023-11-13-creating-a-functional-inventory-database-for-website-content-audits.md

 title: Creating a functional inventory database for website content audits
 deck: The Office of Natural Resources Revenue recently completed a site-wide content inventory and audit.
-Here is how they modified an existing content inventory spreadsheet to function as a database for making content enhancements throughout the site.
+Here is how they modified an existing content inventory spreadsheet to function as a database for enhancing content throughout the site.
 summary: The Office of Natural Resources Revenue recently completed a site-wide content inventory and audit.
-Here is how they modified an existing content inventory spreadsheet to function as a database for making content enhancements throughout the site.
+Here is how they modified an existing content inventory spreadsheet to function as a database for enhancing content throughout the site.
 # See all topics at https://digital.gov/topics
 topics:
   - content